Alcohol Intoxication Supportive Therapy Treatment

 Learn more about AISTT and whether it may be helpful for you or a loved one.

-What Is Alcohol Intoxication Supportive Therapy Treatment?
+What is Alcohol Intoxication Supportive Therapy?

 Supportive care like alcohol therapy treatment can provide many benefits to those struggling with alcohol addiction, including:

-1. Self-Awareness
+Gaining Self-Awareness

 AISTT helps individuals become more aware of their thoughts, feelings, and behaviors related to drinking.
 This increased self-awareness allows them to better understand the triggers that lead them to drink and how they can avoid or manage those actions in the future.

-2. Motivation
+Increasing Motivation

 Through AISTT, individuals learn about the risks associated with continued drinking and the rewards of staying sober.
 This knowledge often motivates them to abstain from alcohol even when faced with temptation or difficult situations.

-3. Communication Skills
+Building Stronger Communication Skills

 During treatment sessions, people practice communication skills such as active listening and assertiveness training, which are essential for successful relationships inside and outside recovery programs.